AppAndFlow/react-native-magic-scroll/README.md

 ## Advance usage

-As mentioned in the introduction, the drawback of a plug-and-play library is its limitations when you need to deviate from the standard functionality.
+As mentioned in the introduction, the drawback of a plug-and-play library lies in its limitations when deviating from standard functionality.
 That's precisely why our library allows for customization, enabling you to tailor its usage to suit your specific needs and use cases.

 ## Tips